microsoft/moodle-repository_office365/README.md

 For more documentation, visit https://docs.moodle.org/34/en/Office365

 For more information including support and instructions on how to contribute, please see: https://github.com/Microsoft/o365-moodle/blob/master/README.md

+## Issues and Contributing
+Please post issues for this plugin to: https://github.com/Microsoft/o365-moodle/issues/ Pull requests for this plugin should be submitted against our main repository: https://github.com/Microsoft/o365-moodle

 ## Copyright